Dallas Cowboys: Home and away uniform history

 In 2013, the NFL issued a new helmet rule stating that players would no longer be allowed to use alternate helmets due to the league's enhanced concussion awareness.
 This caused the Cowboys' white 1960s throwback helmets to become non-compliant.
 However, this rule became moot in 2022 when the NFL once again allowed teams to use an alternate helmet again, and the Cowboys reintroduced the 1960s white helmet.

 During the "one-shell era", in 2013, 2014, 2016, and 2017, the team wore their normal blue jerseys at home for Thanksgiving; the only exceptions were in 2015 and 2020 when the Cowboys wore the "Color Rush" uniforms (see below), and in 2018, 2019 and 2021 when they wore their regular white uniforms.
 In 2017, the team initially announced that they will wear blue jerseys at home on a more regular basis, only to rescind soon after.

 In 2015, the Cowboys released their Color Rush uniform, featuring a variation of the 1990s "Double Star" alternates with white pants and socks.
 The uniform was first used in a Thanksgiving game against the Carolina Panthers and in subsequent Thursday Night Football games since 2016.
 In 2022, the "Color Rush" uniforms would be worn with a white helmet; this design would emulate their current silver helmets but without any silver elements.

 The Cowboys also unveiled a navy uniform-white pants combination which was first used on December 10, 2017, against the Giants.
+On Christmas Day in 2025 at the Commanders, the Cowboys wore this combination with their "Arctic White" alternate helmets; this was after the NFL allowed teams to wear their alternate helmets with the primary uniforms and vice versa.

 In 1964, Tex Schramm started the tradition of the Cowboys wearing their white jersey at home, contrary to an unofficial rule that teams should wear colored jerseys at home.
 Schramm did this because he wanted fans to see a variety of opponents' colors at home games.

 According to current Cowboys' Equipment Director, Mike McCord, another reason why the team chose to wear white uniforms at home was because of the intense Texas heat during the early part of the season at Texas Stadium.

 Throughout the years, the Cowboys' blue jersey has been popularly viewed to be "jinxed" because the team often seemed to lose when they wore them.
 This purported curse drew attention after the team lost Super Bowl V with the blue jerseys.
 However, the roots of the curse likely date back earlier to the 1968 divisional playoffs, when the blue-shirted Cowboys were upset by the Cleveland Browns in what turned out to be Don Meredith's final game with the Cowboys.
 Another example was a 1976 regular season road game against the St. Louis Cardinals, in which the Cardinals elected to wear white as the home team and promptly defeated the then-undefeated Cowboys 21–17 for their first loss in six games.